OzcelikMert/myApiFastify/README.md

 # myAdminPanelApi
-Api for My Admin Panel
+Api for My Admin Panel with Fastify

 Things to do: